chocograhams/gradatlas/README.md

 - Search filters by tag, location, name, or event description
 - Real-time display of matching results
 - Checkbox selection for exporting meetups to CSV
-- User-friendly form interface to for admin to add new events
+- User-friendly form interface for admin to add new events

 ---